Moody's affirms United States' top-notch credit rating

 (Reuters) - Ratings agency Moody’s on Wednesday maintained the United States’ top-notch “Aaa” credit rating, saying the country’s “exceptional” economic strength would counterbalance lower fiscal strength.

-The ratings agency also maintained its stable outlook on the United States. bit.ly/2Hr8Zc7
+The ratings agency also kept its stable outlook on the United States and said it expects Washington to resolve its recent trade dispute with China. bit.ly/2Hr8Zc7

 Massive tax cuts signed into law in December, which Republicans said would pay for themselves, will balloon the U.S. deficit in years ahead, the Congressional Budget Office said on April 9.